RonPieket/BinaryRelations/README.md

 everything between the point of insertion/removal and the end of the array.
 This is O(n).
 It sounds terrible, but in practice, at least in the context of our world editor, this has not been a problem.
-That’s probably because insert and remove operations are relatively infrequent when compared to lookups.
+That’s probably because insert and erase operations are relatively infrequent when compared to lookups.

 Performance
 -----------